linkai-aries-ma/MeetSphere/docs/main.typ

 yarn jest
 ```

+#text(blue)[Please note: If you want to modify any frontend code, please access the frontend at `localhost:5173` (Vite development server) instead of `localhost:8000` (Backend static server).
+This is because the backend is serving a cached version of compiled frontend files in `/dist`, which is not updated when the frontend code changes.]

 == File Structure

 The backend source code and python module root is in the `backend` directory.
 Directly inside it are the django configuration files.
 Our API implementations and models are located in `backend/meetsphere`.

 The frontend sources are located in the `src` directory.
 The main entry point is `src/main.tsx`.
 The UI components and pages are located in `src/components` and `src/pages` respectively.
 The API client is located in `src/lib`.
 The types used in the API client are located in `src/lib/types.ts`.
-(As of P2, the frontend clinet SDK is fully connected with the backend, but the UI components has not been updated.
-Things are not expected to work on the UI at this moment.)

 The tests are written in TypeScript and located in `src/lib/tests`.
 These tests are very comprehensive, covering most usage scenarios and edge cases.
 The complete test suite can be run with the command `jest` or `yarn jest`.